jwt2706/EasyGPG/README.md

 # EasyGPG

-ALMOST DONE.
+The project is almost done.
 I'll make a release soon.

-EasyGPG is a command line tool to help simplify the process of encrypting and decrypting files or plains text with GPG.
+EasyGPG is a command line tool to help simplify the process of encrypting and decrypting with GPG.

-<br>I made this because I always forget the GPG commands when I need them.. so now I don't have to remeber them at all :)
+## Why

+I kept forgetting the GPG commands and got fed up with looking them up all the time..
+Now I'm free to forget :D
+<br />I guess I could have just made an alias, but that's not as fun.

 ## Usage